USDA-SCINet/scinet-site/sn_collections/_events/2025-06-11-Snakemake.md

 In this workshop, Aaron Yerke (SCINet/AI-COE fellow) will introduce the basics of a Snakemake workflow and demonstrate how to run it on a SCINet cluster.
 After attending this workshop, you should be able to integrate Snakemake into your own projects on SCINet HPC clusters.
 <!--excerpt-->

-Note that this tutorial is for Snakemake __versions 8+__, as version 8 introduced breaking changes to previous versions.
+Note that this tutorial is for Snakemake __versions 8+__, as version 8 introduced changes that are not compatible with previous versions.

 ## Pre-Workshop Instructions: